 The Vertex instrument uses an external power supply with a rated input 120-240V AC 50/60Hz, 0.7A - 1.4A and rated Output: 24V DC, 5A.

 Note: The power connection point has a notched power input receptacle.
-The 24V power adapter connector is also notched at the female end and fits into the power connection point of the Vertex.
+The 24V power adapter connector is also notched at the female end and fits into the power

 Inlet and Outlet Nozzles